estuary/flow/site/docs/concepts/README.md

 such as `acmeCo/teams/manufacturing/anvils`.
 Names have directory-like prefixes and every name within Flow is globally unique.

-Thus all Catalog entities exist together in a single **namespace**, much like how all files in S3 are uniquely identified by their bucket and file name.
+Thus all catalog entities exist together in a single **namespace**, much like how all files in S3 are uniquely identified by their bucket and file name.

 :::note